Greece wrestles with rise in hate crime

 "The rise in hate attacks against foreigners is starting to take a dangerous direction," Justice Minister Antonis Roupakiotis said.
 "The country's acute migration problem and its consequences cannot, of course, be dealt with using inhumanly violent means."

-Athens Mayor Giorgos Kaminis also urged punishment for the attackers: "When fellow human beings are being stabbed on an almost daily basis, society has to be alert and the state has to bring the perpetrators to justice."'Is there no prosecutor?'
+Athens Mayor Giorgos Kaminis also urged punishment for the attackers: "When fellow human beings are being stabbed on an almost daily basis, society has to be alert and the state has to bring the perpetrators to justice."

 Some, however, have accused the authorities of inaction.